-This section contains guidelines for subletting of flat.
-In particular, information provided concerns:
+This section contains guidelines for subletting of a flat:

 - Eligibility conditions : Flat owners